V-Rajasekar/cloud/Bhagavad Gita/Chapter-2/Introduction.md

 How do I know the distance or point ?
 Its a lifetime tapase.
 A master do a fasting in one day, another day do a feast.
 Don't go by his action go by his principle.

 Undertand the principle you are able to say NO when ever you loose control, by doing daily Sadhana.
 A successful person is one who keeps on getting up.
 But a person failed is not willing to get up.
 Learn and understand what is the breaking point as you do sadhana you will understand your breaking point.

-I want a job what are